OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

 #### References

 ##### OWASP MASVS: V2.1: Data Storage and Privacy requirements:
-* Verify that system credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys.
+* System credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys.

 ##### OWASP Mobile Top 10
 * M1 - Improper Platform Usage